Skip to Main Content

 • Represented a majority shareholder in the Chapter 7 bankruptcy proceeding of a private ski resort and in his spouse's Chapter 11 bankruptcy proceeding.

-• Represented the shareholders of the largest check cashing and pawn broker business in New Jersey in its restructuring and now serve as outside general counsel to company.
+• Represented the shareholders of the largest check cashing and pawn broker business in New Jersey in its restructuring and served as outside general counsel to the company.

 • Represent Eastern Niagara Hospital as debtor-in-possession in a Chapter 11 proceeding pending in the Western District of New York.